Skyshader77/Lacryma-Hydra/chapter12.typ

 both its range and its power.
 Through Claradore's patronage, Majorian became the capital's foremost singer, their performance attracting dignitaries, courtiers, merchants, nobles and children alike in the Palace Complex's amphitheater.

-Nix jumped into their arms, letting her lips meet their.
+Nix jumped into their arms, letting her lips meet theirs.

-"How was your play?" said Nix.
+"How fared your play?" said Nix.

 "The children fancied it.
 Though I tire of playing the Firstborn.
 Melina has slain me forty-eight times this year as the Goddess."
 They inspected the sleeves and fabric of Nix's dress.
 "Quite the original attire you are wearing."

-"Tell me it suits me more than the princess."
+"Tell me I wear it better than that simpering princess."

-"You always shine brighter than the princess."
+"You always burned brighter than the princess.
+She is but a mere candle to your brazier."

 Nix blushed, planting another kiss on his lips.
 To Majorian, Nix must have appeared like an Elysian